lucylow/Deep-Learning-Mahjong---/README.md

 </div>

+#### Motivation &#x1F53B;

+Watching my grandma play mahjong online and I was curious how the NPCs made their decisions.
 ---

 #### Game Play &#x1F53B;
 * 3 or 4 player **draw-and-discard game** with 144 tiles based on Chinese characters and symbols.